nf-core/website/src/content/events/2023/training-hands-on-2023.md

 # Schedule

-This training sessions will be available from 3 pm (CEST) on September 20.
-This session will be approximately 3 hours.
+This training session will be available from 3 p.m.
+(CEST) on September 20th.
+This session will be approximately 2 hours.

 ## Asking questions